 The intent was to make patients feel like family, not just another number.
 We made it a priority to know them personally, like we knew each other.
 We would know their siblings’ names, their dogs’ names, and would greet them by name away from the clinic.
 We would live, sleep, eat, breathe these communities, so we could make their needs a priority.
 The vision was, if we take the time to get to know our patients, then we will be able to treat them so much better, so much faster than any other acute pain option in the business.

-Today, Elite has grown to 35 employees, and three distinct communities.
+Today, Elite has grown to 35 employees.
+We have once again expanded services, providing care at our local hospital.
+After 20 years in business, we decided we wanted to refocus on our families and roots and now are serving only Bedford County.
 Here, we work every day to help our patients “Feel Better Faster.”
 We work hard to help their bodies FEEL stronger, feel more stable, and feel more productive.
 Our goal is incremental improvement with each visit.
 We want to see you break-through your pain, and if you aren’t feeling BETTER in a few visits, we promise to re-assess your condition.
 Finally, when we say FASTER, we mean it, not only from a healing perspective, but in all aspects of time.
 We design the process so its quicker to fill out paperwork online, quicker through the lobby to see our therapists, and quicker to see another specialist (if needed) so you don’t waste time in the medical run-around.
 Our goal has always been and always will be to put the patient first.
 We want you to become healed, period, no matter what that takes; therefore, we enduringly commit to help you always FEEL BETTER FASTER!